TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/ModelWithChildren.md

 With LLBLGen Pro we can utilize straightforward ORM functionality with this, utilizing the stand-alone, database agnostic Unit of Work class for easy transaction management and order-of-operation control.
-For the partial deletes two variants are implemented, one with a removal tracker, which tracks which entities are removed and which can be deleted in one go (the alternative `UpdateAlt` method), and one with a direct delete on the table using a not-in predicate, available in the regular `Update` method.
+For the partial deletes two variants are implemented, one with a removal tracker, which tracks which entities are removed and which can be deleted in one go (the `Update` method in the alt repository), and one with a direct delete on the table using a not-in predicate, available in the regular `Update` method.

 Nested deletes are implemented explicitly, as cascading deletes aren't supported at the ORM level; to have cascading deletes you have to set up the deletes as cascading on the foreign key constraint.

 @snippet cs [..\Recipes.LLBLGenPro\Recipes\ModelWithChildren\ModelWithChildrenRepository.cs] ModelWithChildrenRepository

+Alternative Update method using removal tracker functionality

+@snippet cs [..\Recipes.LLBLGenPro\Recipes\ModelWithChildren\ModelWithChildrenRepositoryAlt.cs] ModelWithChildrenRepositoryAlt

 ## NHibernate